HCR-Avatour/HCR_Avatour_ROS/README.md

-# FORKED FROM: Imperial College - EEE - Human Centered Robotics 2024 ->
+# FORKED FROM: Imperial College - EEE - Human Centered Robotics 2024

 This repo is used to test receiving motion commands from VR/tablet via ROS to a p3at robot.
 This repository acted as a replacement from [SPOT](https://github.com/HCR-Avatour/SPOT) repo, when SPOT was unavailable.

+## Authors
+PRL, Rohan Gandhi, Aleera Ewan

 # Prerequisites